October 24, 2023

-There are many ways telehealth can be deployed.
-But for a long-term, scalable strategy, we recommend looking for a telehealth solution that uses televisions rather than tablets on a swing arm or mobile cart.
+There are many ways virtual care technology can be deployed.
+But for a long-term, scalable strategy, we recommend looking for a solution that uses televisions rather than tablets on a swing arm or mobile cart.
 Here’s why:

 - Most hospitals already have TVs installed in patient rooms, allowing you to use existing hardware you’ve already invested in

 - A TV offers a big screen for a better viewing experience, especially if the patient also has family members in the room during a virtual consultation